 Camp Details

 1. Please drop your child off in front of the building by 9:00 AM.
 One of my assistant instructors or I will be outside to greet students and show them where to go.
-Hinsdale session is at the Community House, 415 W. 8th Street.
-Western Springs session is at McClure Junior High, 4225 Wolf Road (Entrance on Johnson Street)
+The Hinsdale Community House is located at 415 W. 8th Street.
+If your child will be late or absent, please send an email to 21csa17@gmail.com.

 2. Dress is casual.
 T-Shirts and shorts are fine.
 The buildings can get cold so students may want to bring a sweatshirt or sweater.
-There will be some informal soccer games during lunch, so students may want to wear gym shoes.
+There will be some informal soccer and kickball games during lunch, so students may want to wear gym shoes.
 Students should not wear hats/caps during class sessions.
 Students should not use headphones/ear buds at anytime.
+We also will have theme days in which students are encouraged to participate to build community spirit.

 6. Students are expected to follow the directions and rules indicated by the instructors and to participate in the activities.
-Students should not use their devices for any purpose except those related to the activities.
+Students may not use their devices for any purpose except those related to the activities.
+They may not use devices during break and lunch times.
+Our camp is focused on personal interactions.

 7. Since we will have a low student to instructor ratio, we will be able to provide each student with individualized attention to help him/her learn as much as possible throughout the week.